florton/PHOE.NIX/README.md

 ####Command Line arguments

-	//Every D++ program has a reserved array args
+	//Every D++ program has a reserved array "args"
 	//args contains command line arguments.
 	//args[0] contains the name of the program
 	//args[1] is the first argument